-Below are some examples of application areas using LUMA wire as charge wire;
+Below are some examples of application areas using Luma wire as charge wire.

 Air ionizers / Negative ion generator

-LUMA supplies wires to manufacturers of air ionizers.
+Luma supplies wires to manufacturers of air ionizers.
 An air ionizer or negative ion generator is a device that improves the quality of the air in its environment.
 By using high voltage to charge air molecules it attracts airborne particles.
 The most common design generates negative ions.
 The positively charge particles are attracted to the ions similar to static electricity and then passed through a filter.
-Besides the usage in for example hospitals where the air environment is of most importance, ion generators are also used in manufacturing facilities to minimize static electricity or contamination of dust particles.
+Besides the usage for example in hospitals where the air environment is of most importance.
+Ion generators are also used in manufacturing facilities to minimize static electricity or contamination of dust particles.